Photo by Pavel Danilyuk

 The risk of suicide is exponentially increased when alcohol is involved.
 According to a 2016 study by SAMHSA, 22% of all suicide deaths in the U.S. involve alcohol intoxication.

-A 2009 CDC report explains this fact as the result of alcohol’s impact on the mental state of an individual, which aggravates and compounds feelings of depression and anxiety, furthering disinhibition and participation in negative behavior.
+A 2009 CDC report explains this fact as the result of alcohol’s impact on the mental state of an individual.
+This aggravates and compounds feelings of depression and anxiety, furthering disinhibition and participation in negative behavior.
 These symptoms increase impulsiveness and hamper critical thinking skills, damaging interpersonal relationships.

 The myriad problems associated with alcohol and alcoholism can all be scaled down when governments and communities attempt to address the root of the problem.
 Policies that local or national administrations can implement might include: